Policies

 Use of Electronic Resources

-Access to electronic resources
+Access to Electronic Resources

-1. Electronic resources provided by the library are mostly subscribed from vendors and publishers.
-Only Library members have access to e-resources either within the Library or remotely via their NTU staff or student network accounts.
+1. Electronic resources (e-resources) provided by the library are mostly subscribed from vendors and publishers.
+Only NTU users and other authorised users have access to e-resources via their IT accounts.
 Library members who are not staff or students of NTU may access most of these onsite at Lee Wee Nam Library only.

-Downloading of Electronic Resources
+Excessive Downloading of Electronic Resources

 1. Excessive downloading